shellytalis/policy-model-tutorial/index.md

     <script type = "module" src="./connection.js"></script>
     <script type = "module" src="./textAssets.js"></script>
 ```

+* `policyModelsDefault.js` or `policyModelsChat.js` is the source file of the web component itself.

+* `connection.js` is a file that is responsible for the connection between the server and the web component.

+* `textAssets.js` is a file that saves all the contents in variables, like the content inside a button or titles.
+In addition, each model has its own languages.
+To add / remove a language, you need to modify this file.

+For more information on this file, click [here](https://shellytalis.github.io/policy-model-tutorial/textAssets.html).

 ### Finally

-After all the steps, the html file should looking like this:
+After all the steps, the html file should look like this:

 >In case of **_policy-models-default_** it will be like this: `indexDefault.html`